Antoni Mikułko

-Antoni Mikułko (born 26 June 2005) is a Polish professional footballer who plays as a goalkeeper for the Lechia Gdańsk.
+Antoni Mikułko (born 11 February 2005) is a Polish professional footballer who plays as a goalkeeper for I liga club Wieczysta Kraków.

-Professional career
+Club career

 Mikułko is a youth product of Orlen Gdańsk and Lechia Gdańsk.
+He started playing football as a left winger before converting to goalkeeper.
 In 2021, he was promoted to Lechia Gdańsk's senior team and started making appearances on the bench as the backup goalkeeper in the Ekstraklasa.
 On 27 June 2022, he extended his contract with the club until June 2025.
 In September 2022, he was named by English newspaper The Guardian as one of the best players born in 2005 worldwide.

+On 1 February 2023, he was loaned to III liga side Wieczysta Kraków until June 2024.
+On 19 May 2023, after establishing himself as Wieczysta's first-choice goalkeeper, it was announced he would be recalled from his loan at the end of the season.

+After spending the 2023–24 season as back-up to first-choice goalkeeper Bohdan Sarnavskyi, Mikułko returned to Wieczysta on a permanent basis on 19 June 2024.
+He signed a two-year contract, with an option for another year.

 International career

-Mikułko is a youth international for Poland, having played with the Poland U16s, U17s, and U18s.
+Mikułko is a youth international for Poland, having played with the Poland U16s, U17s, U18s, U19s and U20s.

-Playing style

-Mikułko started playing football as a left winger before converting to goalkeeper.